Conditions That Cause Foot Arch Pain After Running

 For young patients with flat feet, insoles may be recommended alongside strengthening and stretching exercises.

-The prognosis for Kohler’s Disease is positive, with cases resolving within 3 months with treatment & self-resolving in most cases in up to 15 months.
+The prognosis for Kohler’s Disease is excellent, with cases resolving within 3 months with treatment & self-resolving in most cases in up to 15 months.